XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-18-faster-networking.md

 I personally prefer Mellanox NICs.
 In my experiences, these are the best bang for the buck, are generally really cheap, plug and play, and have been extremely reliable.

-In my experiences, Intel, Mellonax, and Chelsio have all been plug and play with both Linux and Windows.
+In my experiences, Intel, Mellanox, and Chelsio have all been plug and play with both Linux and Windows.

 ## Switches